Late-night shows return after writers strike as actors resume talks that could end their standoff

 “I am also furious that it took the studios 148 days to achieve a deal they could have offered on day (expletive) one,” Oliver said.
 He added that he hope the writers contract would give leverage to other entertainment industry guilds – as well as striking auto workers and employees in other industries – to negotiate better deals.

 Warner Bros.
-Discovery, which owns HBO, is among the studios on the other side of the table in the writers and actors strikes.
+Discovery, which owns HBO, is among the studios on the other side of the table in the writers and actors strikes, and its CEO, David Zaslav, has been directly involved in negotiations.

 Network late-night hosts will have their returns later Monday.